darklaunch/darklaunch.com/blog/2010/02/04/rhythmbox-unable-to-find-or-create-trash-directory-fixed.md

         <div>
             anonymous &ndash; Jul 29, 2012
             <div>
-                <p>sorry- first time ubuntu user and non techie- where do i go to put in this code? does remount drive mean reinstalling rhythm box?</p>
+sorry- first time ubuntu user and non techie- where do i go to put in this code? does remount drive mean reinstalling rhythm box?
             </div>
         </div>
     </li>